Census Dots

 Native American/Other

-Of the 1,466 places in Illinois, Standard is the 1156th most populous.
+Standard is ranked the 1135th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Standard was ranked the 1156th most populous place in the 2020 Census.

 Standard's White Population